LGSInnovations/Edison-Ethernet/README.md

 #### Packaging Your Changes ####

-After you have changed things to your liking, use the `package.sh` script in `Edison-Ethernet/src/` to package your `edison-image-edison.ext4` rootfs so you can run `sudo ./flashall.sh`
+After you have changed things to your liking, use the `package.sh` script in `Edison-Ethernet/src/` to package your `edison-image-edison.ext4` rootfs so you can run `sudo ./flashall.sh`.
+Make sure that you have pulled in the latest changes in the `edison-debain-image` and/or `edison-yocto-image` submodules.